Will-Low/risk-barnacle/README.md

 ## How to Use It
 Write a new play file (see the demo file at `plays/demo_play.yaml` for an example) and add the referenced events, conditions, and costs to their respective files.

-Run Risk Barnacle with `barnacle` command, which will run 100,000 iterations by default.
+Run Risk Barnacle with `barnacle` command (release binary located at `target/release/barnacle`), which will run 100,000 iterations by default.
 This may be changed with the `-i` or `--iterations` flags.
 It'll print results and save them as a CSV file in the `output` directory.
 By default, it titles each run with the current UTC time, though this may be overridden with the `-o` or `--output` flags.